Unleash/unleash/website/docs/contributing/backend/overview.md

 export DATABASE_DISABLE_MIGRATION=YOUR-DATABASE-DISABLE_MIGRATION
 ```

-You can check what each option means on [Database configuration](../../using-unleash/deploy/configuring-unleash.mdx#database-configuration)
+You can find more details about each environment variable in [Configure Unleash](../../using-unleash/deploy/configuring-unleash.mdx#database-configuration).

 ## PostgreSQL with docker {#postgresql-with-docker}